 Garlic contains incredibly potent compounds that fight inflammation, reduce your risk for chronic diseases like cardiovascular disease and cancer, and help control your blood sugar.

 A garlic supplement is a fantastic way to amplify the health benefits of garlic, because a garlic supplement contains these active ingredients in a concentrated form.
+It’s also a much more reliable way of delivering a consistent dose of garlic than eating raw garlic.

 We’ve dug into the science and come up with the ten best garlic supplements on the market.